 Best for Waterfront Glamour Regina Isabella Resort & Spa

-A historic symbol of Ischian glamour sitting directly on the Lacco Ameno waterfront, Regina Isabella blends classic Italian five-star elegance with serious modern wellness — the thermal spa is among the island's most renowned, drawing from volcanic springs that have been considered therapeutic since Roman times.
+A historic symbol of Ischian glamour sitting directly on the Lacco Ameno waterfront, Regina Isabella blends classic Italian five-star elegance with serious modern wellness, the thermal spa is among the island's most renowned, drawing from volcanic springs that have been considered therapeutic since Roman times.
 The Michelin-starred restaurant makes this the best choice for travelers who want exceptional dining alongside their spa and beach experience.
-Suites with sea-facing balconies are the category to request.

 Book Regina Isabella